 When I first started drinking Cosmos, as they are called for short, I discovered that occasionally they didn’t look – or taste – quite right.
 Sometimes, they were a darker red, and sweeter.
 Other times a bit sharp and bite-y.
 So, I started talking to bartenders about their classic Cosmopolitan recipes.
 As I was traveling a lot on business at the time (1990s), I was able to obtain input from professional mixologists around the country – and even in Canada, England and France.

 I took all those various recipes home and started experimenting.
 Once I hit on a combination I liked, I tried it out on a few friends, then tweaked the recipe based on their input.
 Why did it take so much effort for such a simple recipe?
 Well, because just a slight change in an ingredient – like using Triple Sec instead of Cointreau – has a big impact on the taste.
-While both liqueurs are orange-flavored, in my opinion Cointreau is smoother and less dry.
+While both liqueurs are orange-flavored, in my opinion Cointreau is smoother and less dry – and therefore better in a Cosmo.
 (As you may recall, my husband uses Cointreau in his Vodka Martini with a Twist.)

 Also, fresh squeezed lime juice is an absolute must – no substitutions!
 It adds just the right amount of sharpness to balance the sweet cranberry and Cointreau.